Chapter 2

 Common threats when threat modeling

-• Supply Chain Attacks: Attacks that occur because of a vulnerability in a dependency of a trusted program, like the Linux distros getting backdoored because of a backdoor in xz utils (CVE-2024-3094) in 2024.
+• Supply Chain Attacks: Attacks that happen because of a vulnerability in a dependency of a trusted program, like the Linux distros getting backdoored because of a backdoor in xz utils (CVE-2024-3094) in 2024.

 • Service Providers: Protecting your data from service providers, like your ISP, usually through end-to-end encryption of your communications.